NormanDunbar/QLWikiConverter/QLWikiConverter.rst

 Pages with Accented Characters
 ------------------------------

-Page names which have accented characters cause no problems on Linux, where such characters are permitted in file names (Assuming UTF8 is in use, which is usually is by default).
-The filename generated on Windows, however, is different as it doesn't seem to be able to cope with the accented characters.
-For example, the page entitled *Jurgen Falkenberg* has the 'u' with an umlaut above it.
-On Linux this is fine, on Windows it generates a file named 'JA1/4rgen-Falkenberg.html' instead where the 'A' has a tilde (~) above it and the '1/4' is a single character (and not 3 as shown here).
+Page names which have accented characters cause no problems on Linux, as such characters are permitted in file names (Assuming UTF8 is in use, which is *usually* the case by default).

+The filenames generated on Windows, however, are different as it doesn't seem to be able to cope with some of the the accented characters.
+For example, the page entitled *Jürgen Falkenberg* has the 'u' with an umlaut above it.
+On Linux this is fine, on Windows it generates a file named 'JÃ¼rgen-Falkenberg.html' instead where the 'A' has a tilde (~) above it and the '1/4' is a single character.
 Links in the generated files correctly go to the file with the accented 'u' as per Linux, but the page cannot be found as it doesn't exist with that name.

-The problem exists for the following pages (accented characters removed!):
+The problem exists for the following pages:

--   Huthig Verlag
+-   Hüthig-Verlag
--   Jurgen Falkenberg
+-   Jürgen Falkenberg
--   Janko Mrisc-Flogel
+-   Janko Mrsic-Flögel
--   Schon
+-   Schön (although there are numerous links to this page in the Wiki, the page itself is not actually present.)
--   Schon KBL128 QL Case
+-   Schön KBL128 QL Case

-There may be others.
+There *may* be others.

 Image Galleries
 ---------------